 Intermittent Fasting is not the magic that it is touted to be, but it does have some legitimate benefits and usefulness.
 While it is best known for being superior for weight loss, there’s nothing incredibly superior about it.

-What Intermittent Fasting does is shorten your eating window to a point where caloric intake is naturally restricted.
-In a normal day to day environment you may normally eat at least three meals a day along with some snacks, Intermittent Fasting removes the ability to snack between meals and shortens the eating window making it difficult to eat as much food.
+What the Intermittent Fasting diet does is shorten your eating window to a point where caloric intake is naturally restricted.
+In a normal day to day environment you may eat at least three meals a day along with some snacks, Intermittent Fasting removes the ability to snack between meals and shortens the eating window making it difficult to eat as much food.

 Ultimately the only way you’re losing fat with Intermittent Fasting is through caloric restriction, or eating less than you utilize for energy, but that doesn’t mean it’s not superior in other ways.
 Every single diet is successful in exactly the same way: limiting the amount of energy we consume each day (calories) causing our body to utilize stored fat as the substitute energy source.